littlepawcoding/dog-quiz-game/readme.md

 # Dog quiz game!

-Collaborative final project w/23 Code Street
+> Collaborative final project for 23 Code Street

 ## The idea:

+A game/quiz to help make learning to code a little more fun!

+## The game:

+> Help Dug collect bones from the field.
+After 30 seconds you'll be given a code-related quiz question.

+- Get it right?
+Continue to play!
+- Get it wrong?
+It's game over and add yourself to the leaderboard.
-The idea of the game is to collect as many bones as possible before the timer runs out!
+- **How many bones can you collect before the timer runs out?**

 http://colorsafe.co/